 High School Summer Learning

-Due to COVID-19 related safety and health requirements and the state's stay home order, we have revised summer learning for High School students.
-Credit Retrieval will be completely virtual this summer.
+Credit Retrieval will be held be held at our five comprehensive high schools and Tacoma Online.
+Some programs will be in in-person and others held virtually.
 Students identified by their schools that need to take summer classes will be highly encouraged to sign up and get registered for classes.

 |Who?||Students identified by counselors that have failed 1st semester and/or are credit deficient.
 Counselors and summer school facilitators will contact the parents to enroll.|

 |When?||Dates vary by school, find your school's schedule below.|

 Foundations for the Future Community Based College and Career Readiness Course

 This course is a combination of synchronous (whole class together or in small groups) remote and asynchronous (independent) remote lessons and activities focused on strategies-based learning with a civic engagement focus.
 The course is designated to support college and career readiness and independent learning strategies.
 There will be various ways to engage and complete the required content.
 Evidence of high-level critical thinking, skills development, and applications of skills are required to successfully complete this course.